alblaine/alblaine.github.io/resume/index.md

 I'm currently the Integrated Learning Librarian at NCSU Libraries.

 ## Education
-__University of North Carolina at Chapel Hill__`2013 - 2015`
+__University of North Carolina at Chapel Hill__

-Master of Science in Information Science
+Master of Science in Information Science (2015)

 __Harvard University__
-`2003 - 2005`

-Master of Theological Studies
+Master of Theological Studies (2005)

 __Duke University__
-`1997 - 2001`

-Bachelor of Arts, Comparative Area Studies
+Bachelor of Arts, Comparative Area Studies (2001)

 Minor, Spanish